RC glider wing setups

 To state the obvious, non-powered rc gliders rely solely on different types of air movement and lift to keep airborne.
 By using the flaps and ailerons in various ways it is possible to dynamically change the way the wing generates lift, and thus the glider's flight performance can be changed.

-As a result, a good rc glider wing setup can drastically improve the flying characteristics and this is especially important in competition gliding.
+As a result, a good rc glider wing setup can drastically improve flight performance and this is especially important in competition gliding.
 Whether extra speed is needed through a turn, or extra lift required while cruising through thermals, having a well set up wing will help you get much more out of your glider.

 Camber is used, for example, when a thermal has been found and you want to squeeze as much lift generation out of your glider wing as possible.